-The Applicant will enter into a new Affordable Housing Regulatory Agreement to construct three of the housing units to remain at an affordable rental price to very low-income households and eight of the housing units to remain at an affordable rental price to low-income households for a period of 55 years.
+Proposed conditions of approval require the Applicant to enter into an agreement to construct three of the housing units to remain at affordable rental price to very low income households for a period of 55 years.

 H-3.1 High Quality Design and Varied Housing Types.
 The City shall assure high quality, well designed housing that respects the surrounding neighborhood, and provides for a greater variety of housing options to meet community needs.